Timothy W. Schultz, President and Executive Director

 As Director of the Boettcher Foundation Scholarship Program, Katy manages all aspects of the $3+ million Scholarship Program.
 With the Foundation since 2005, Katy has also served as the Program Officer for over $2 million in capital grants.Katy attended the University of Denver (DU) as a Boettcher Scholar herself where she was a Chancellor’s Scholar and received the university-wide Pioneer Ambassadors, Distinguished Senior and Pioneer Awards.
 She graduated Summa Cum Laude.
 In 2004, she completed her MA in Literary Criticism, also at DU.

 Katy’s early career included serving as the Assistant Director of the University Honors Program at DU while simultaneously holding the positions of First-Year English Instructor, Honors Seminar Instructor, Honors Symposium Instructor and Nelson Hall Faculty Resident.
-After leaving the University, Katy traveled and worked in Central and South America before joining the Boettcher Foundation at her current position.
+After leaving the University, Katy traveled and worked in Central and South America before joining the Boettcher Foundation.

 Julie T. Lerudis, CPA, Director, Grants Program